 We’ve recently asked alumni to share songs that remind us of our time in Lampeter.
 If anyone else would like to contribute, let us know.

-Becky Jefcoate (1994) - Together in Electric Dreams ‘It’s the very last song that Susan Norvil and I played at the very last union disco of our graduation year in ‘94.
+Becky Jefcoate (1994) - Together in Electric Dreams (Giorgo Moroder and Philip Oakey) ‘It’s the very last song that Susan Norvil and I played at the very last union disco of our graduation year in ‘94.
 Still takes me back.’

 Paul Caswell (1998) - Tubthumping (Chumbawumba)

-Susan Gandy - Baker Street ‘The late Peth, aka Ian Pethybridge, always had Baker Street blasting out of his LTH window!’
+Susan Gandy - Baker Street (Gerry Rafferty) ‘The late Peth, aka Ian Pethybridge, always had Baker Street blasting out of his LTH window!’

 Nigel White - Come on baby light my fire (The Doors) ‘Played endlessly by the guy above my room (Lloyd Thomas 210)